ssmostagh/retail-spark-workshop/lab-01/instructions/04-composer.md

 - **Network Configuration** - select the network and subnetwork with Private Google Access Enabled

 - Next under **Web Server Network Access Control** select one of the below options: <br>
-**Allow access only from specific IP addresses** and add all IP addresses which should have access to the Airflow UI **Allow access from all IP addresses**
+**Allow access only from specific IP addresses** and add all IP addresses which should have access to the Airflow UI  OR
+**Allow access from all IP addresses**

 - Next, click on **Create** to create the environment